Robbbo-T/GAIA-AIR/README.md

 ## **Introduction**

 The **GAIA AIR AGI SOLUTIONS** program aims to revolutionize the aerospace industry by integrating advanced Artificial Intelligence (AI) technologies across all aircraft systems.
-This document provides a comprehensive overview of the tailored AI applications applicable to each ATA (Air Transport Association) chapter within the **GAIA AIR ECO AI SOLUTIONS** framework.
+This document provides a comprehensive overview of the tailored AI applications applicable to each ATA (Air Transport Association) chapter within the **GAIA AIR** framework.
 By aligning AI solutions with specific aircraft systems, we aim to enhance efficiency, safety, sustainability, and passenger experience.

 ---